calaldees/KaraKara/player2/README.md

 ## Dev Setup:

-If you want to develop new features:
+If you want to develop new features, you can supply your own source code:

 ```
-npm install      # install build toolchain
+docker build -t kk-player2 .
-npm run watch    # auto-compile on changes
+docker run --rm -p 0.0.0.0:8423:1234 -v $(pwd)/src:/app/src -ti kk-player2
 ```

 Also you can add `&hostname=...` to the URL to specify a